Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     }
     ```

+- This property is used in the `FlightsController` and assigned a hard to read value, i.e. **FlightLogSignature = "171203-DEP-ARR-WB001"**,

-- Open GitHub Copilot Chat, click `+` to clear prompt history, then ask the following question:
+- Open GitHub Copilot `Edits` (Ctrl+Shift+I) (icon with + on it next to Copilot Chat), then click `+` for `New Edit Session`.

+- Add the following files to the `Working Set` near the bottom of Copilot Edits window.

+- Click the `+ Add files` button, then select these:
+    - `Flights.cs`
+    - `FlightsController.cs`

+> [!NOTE]
+> You can multiple select these files from the file explorer by holding the `Ctrl` down and clicking on each file.
+Then simply drag-n-drop them into the `Edit with Copilot` window.

+- Copy/Paste the following in the Copilot Edits Chat window:

     ```
-    Create a c# model for a FlightLogSignature property.
+    Create a new C# model for a FlightLogSignature property.

+    ## Example
-    Example: 17121903-DEP-ARR-WB001
+    17121903-DEP-ARR-WB001

+    ## Example Details
     17th of December 1903
     Departure from Kitty Hawk, NC
     Arrival at Manteo, NC
     Flight number WB001

     ## Technical Requirements
-    - Create a FlightLog record type
+    - Create a record type named FlightLog in a new file called FlightLog.cs.
-    - Add a Parse method to the FlightLog record type
+    - Implement a Parse method in the FlightLog record type to parse a FlightLogSignature.
-    - The Date must be a DateTime.
+    - Ensure the FlightLogSignature consists of exactly four parts separated by -.
+The format should be:
+        - {Date}{DEP}{ARR}{FlightNumber}
+        - Example: 17121903-DEP-ARR-WB001
+    - Parse the Date as DateTime (format: ddMMyyyy).
-    - Include usings at the top of the file
+    - Include necessary using statements at the top of the file.
+    - Use a try-catch block inside Parse to catch and handle any parsing errors.
+    - Add a read-only FlightLog property (getter only) to the Flight model.
     ```

 - The prompt contains a few-shot prompting example of a `FlightLogSignature` and a few technical requirements.

+- Submit the prompt by pressing Enter.

 > [!NOTE]
 > Few-Shot prompting is a concept of prompt engineering.
 In the prompt you provide a demonstration of the solution.
 In this case we provide examples of the input and also requirements for the output.
 This is a good way to instruct Copilot to generate specific solutions.